druck13/DirSync/ReadMe.md

 Running
 -------
 On the machine containing the directory to synchronise run

 python3 client.py <directory>

-On the machine to synchronsise to (which can be the same machine, or a remote machine*), run
+On the machine to synchronise to (which can be the same machine, or a remote machine*), run

 python3 server.py [<directory>]